dl1bz/deskhpsdr/README.md

 ## Credits

 Big thanks and huge respect to all involved developers for their previous great work on piHPSDR until now and make this application accessible as Open Source under the GPL.
+Many thanks also to the users who gave me feedback and reported issues which I hadn't noticed by myself.

 ## Exclusion of any Guarantee and any Warrenty